Newspaper apologizes to family for not publishing mother's anti-Trump obit

 "The whole thing, the whole Trump administration infuriated her," Duff said.

-It listed her activities at St. Matthews United Methodist Church, her love of bridge. dancing, horse racing, babies, flowers, animals, Elvis Presley and Willie Nelson — and disdain for Trump.
+It listed her activities at St. Matthews United Methodist Church, her love of bridge, dancing, horse racing, babies, flowers, animals, Elvis Presley and Willie Nelson — and her disdain for Trump.

 “Her passing was hastened by her continued frustration with the Trump administration," the obit said.